 OK, How Do I Participate in Causes I Care About Without Losing My Job?

 If you want to be involved and actively participate in supporting causes and people you believe in, you don’t have to abandon or dismiss your politics, you simply need to be smart about it.

 For starters, when you’re at work, be at work and make that your focus.
 Reavis says, “Don’t forget, that’s why they call it work.
 Someone else is paying you for your time, so be mindful of that.
 Or, you will have a lot more time on your hands to discuss politics!”

 When you’re out the office, make the privacy setting your pal, and if you’re going to marches or protests, don’t do anything stupid like wear a T-shirt with the company logo.
 Make it clear you’re only representing yourself.

 It’s all fine and well to say that you wouldn’t want to work for a person or company with drastically differing values than your own, but when it comes down to it, is that really a move you’d be willing to take?
 Those bills aren’t going to pay themselves.
 I’m not saying this to shame you into staying quiet, but rather to make you aware of the risk you might be taking when you speak up at the office.

 At the end of the day, caring about the work you do and investing your time and efforts into helping the company you work for is key.
 As Reavis says, “Both employees and employers should make more of an effort to put politics aside in pursuing shared goals and for the good of the company.”
 If everyone followed this sentiment, things might just be a lot less complicated.

-Photo of man on phone courtesy of SrdjanPav/Getty Images.
+Photo of person walking courtesy of SrdjanPav/Getty Images.